Why You Should Upgrade Your Home’s Switchboard

 Verify proper grounding, polarity, and operation of all circuits.
 Install surge protection and GFCI as needed.

-With the upgraded service panel correctly installed and safety verified, you’ll have sufficient higher capacity and the right circuit for your electrician to connect the wall-mounted or hardwired EV charger securely.
+With the upgraded service panel correctly installed and safety verified, you’ll have sufficient higher capacity and the proper circuit for your electrician to connect the wall-mounted or hardwired EV charger securely.

 Once your electrical service is upgraded to handle the demands of EV charging, you’re ready for the charger installation.
 Have a professional electrician install a dedicated 40-50 amp 240-volt circuit for the charger, terminating at a new outlet close to the parking spot.